LikeRudin/LikeRudin/README.md

 - 🔭 I’m currently working on ...
     - https://github.com/LightCRM
     - Teaching Assistant at Nomadcoders.co
+    - Small Product Owner with 60 users

 - 🌱 I’m currently learning ...
-  -  Tech: Python web development - streamlit / django
+  -  How to build home server

 - 📫 How to reach me: ...